-Surely a couple of things come to mind, skills you said you’d learn but never did, hobbies you wanted to try your hand at.
+Surely a couple of things come to mind, the skills you said you’d learn, but never did, hobbies you wanted to try your hand at.

-A little note here: if the skill of your choice involved outdoor activity, then it’s best that you don’t take it up at the moment.
+A little note here: if the skill of your choice involved outdoor activity, then you shouldn’t take it up at the moment.

 However, there are myriads of other skills you can still learn or get better at during the lockdown.
 Here’s a whole list of them to help you find the one you like.

 Do you remember all the times you said you’d learn a language, if only you had the time?
 Well. now’s your chance!
 Learning a new language is not only fun but is also beneficial in many ways.
 For example, multilingual people are more adept at multitasking.
 Since such people are used to switching between the two systems of speech, this improves their ability to switch seamlessly between tasks as well.

 Another advantage is that your memory improves.
 Think of the brain as a muscle – if you don’t exercise it, it will weaken.
 Learning a new language is the perfect exercise to strengthen your mental “muscle”.
 More advantages include becoming more perceptive, making greater rational decisions, and actually helping you improve your first language.

 The next part is figuring out which language to learn.
 There are obvious options: French, Italian, Spanish, and the like.
 However, there are some others you may want to consider as well, such as Mandarin Chinese.
 Currently, China’s GDP is set to overtake America’s by 2030.
 So if you’re a businessman, learning Mandarin is one of the smartest moves you can make.